Managing Anxiety

 When a person experiences extreme anxiety or a panic attack, the nervous system goes into full-throttle survival mode, and people may think they are going ‘crazy’ or having a ‘nervous breakdown.’
 They typically do not understand what is happening and create a story or narrative about the experience and why.
 They might engage in bizarre, extreme, or superstitious behavior to cope or relieve themselves.
 Many people go to the ER thinking they are dying or having a nervous breakdown.
 Others go into a shutdown or dissociation that can immobilize them (Polyvagal Theory).

 When anxiety is triggered and the person goes into a panic, this strengthens the biological cascade within the body.
 When this becomes severe or happens often, the person begins to dread or fear it will happen again.
 This develops into a cycle or pattern that feeds itself.
 People struggle with all sorts of thoughts associated with their anxiety experiences.
 As thoughts become more dysfunctional, the panic response becomes even more intense, and the overt behavioral impairment becomes more significant.
-The emergency defense networks in the brain are strengthened each time the person goes into panic mode.
+The emergency defense networks in the brain become triggered and activated in the absence of a biological threat, and this pattern is strengthened each time the person goes into panic mode.

-On the website, we primarily discuss nonmedical approaches to anxiety.
-This does not suggest that we do not support medical approaches or are not trained or qualified in these areas.
+Therapist primarily focus on nonmedical approaches to anxiety.
+This does not suggest that we do not support medical approaches to managing these conditions; this is often necessary, but we are not trained or qualified in these areas.
 We highly recommend consulting with a physician or a psychiatrist when symptoms of anxiety are creating acute distress or interfering with daily function.
-Preventative medications to reduce anxiety and medicines that you take when anxiety becomes unmanageable (known as rescue medications) are very helpful.
+Preventative medications to reduce anxiety and medicines that you take when anxiety becomes unmanageable (known as rescue medications) can be very helpful.
 We highly recommend consulting with medical professionals if you are struggling with anxiety.
-We also acknowledge that nonmedical approaches may be beneficial, but they are not always adequate treatment for severe anxiety.
+We also acknowledge that nonmedical approaches may be beneficial, but they are not always adequate stand-alone treatments for severe anxiety.

 Tools for Managing Anxiety